Library Services during COVID-19

 During the Coronavirus pandemic, Library Services will continue to support learning and research by providing access to digital resources and virtual enquiry services.

-In addition, we are beginning to reopen some of our libraries and library-managed spaces on a limited basis.
+In addition, our libraries and library-managed spaces are open, though this is subject to change.
 For information, see the Libraries and Study Spaces section below.

 How and where to get help

 Your primary, and quickest means of contacting us for the time being will be email.

 For general enquiries: email@example.com